Oracle NetSuite ERP: Editions, Modules & Fit (2026)

 |---|---|

-| Wholesale & Distribution | Multi-location inventory, demand planning and order management out of the box |
+| Wholesale & Distribution | Multi-location inventory, demand planning, and order management out of the box |

 | E-commerce & Retail | Native SuiteCommerce storefront integrated with inventory and financials |

-| Software / SaaS | Subscription billing, revenue recognition (ASC 606) and usage metering |
+| Software / SaaS | Subscription billing, revenue recognition (ASC 606), and usage metering |

-| Professional Services | OpenAir PSA with project accounting, resource management and time tracking |
+| Professional Services | Project accounting, resource management, and time tracking in one suite |

-| Manufacturing (Light) | Discrete manufacturing with BOM, MRP and work order management |
+| Manufacturing (Light) | Discrete manufacturing with BOM, MRP, and work-order management |

-| Food & Beverage | Lot traceability, shelf-life management and compliance tracking |
+| Food & Beverage | Lot traceability, shelf-life management, and compliance tracking |

-| Nonprofits | Fund accounting, grant management and donor tracking via SuiteSuccess Nonprofit |
+| Nonprofits | Fund accounting, grant management, and donor tracking via SuiteSuccess Nonprofit |

 Pros and Cons